rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

-MAKE FOR SALE: A Raspberry Pi SD card configured with Raspbian Jessie and installed with diagnistics and libraries for develpement using Linux, Python, Node, Mono.
+MAKE FOR SALE: A Raspberry Pi SD card configured with Raspbian Jessie and installed with diagnistics and libraries for developement using Linux, Python, Node, Mono, and various utilities.

 0. Assemble an SD card containing the latest Raspbian operating system
 0. SSH into a Pi without additional monitor and keyboard